Spell Checker Plugin issue with v6.8.1 - Missing GNU Aspell and/or dictionaries

 Hunspelllibrary is used by default.
 If you prefer, you can, either, choose the

-Aspelllibrary, but I didn’t test this case !
+Aspelllibrary, but I did not test this case !

 If you don’t change the default library, then, choose the option